34 Sleep Hacks for Your Most Restful Night Ever

 Check your medicine cabinet

 Certain prescription and over-the-counter drugs can sabotage your sleep.
-"Some medications act like stimulants for the brain, so be careful when taking them too late in the afternoon," Dr. Krieger says.
+"Some medications act like stimulants for the brain, so be careful when taking them too late in the afternoon," says Dr. Krieger.
 Common culprits include pseudoephedrine (a decongestant), bronchodilators (for asthma), beta blockers (for cardiac issues), certain antidepressants, amphetamines (sometimes used to treat ADHD, obesity, and narcolepsy), some blood pressure medications, and anti-cholinergics (used for asthma, incontinence, and muscle spasms).
-Don't quit these meds without talking to your doctor first—you may be able to switch to an a.m. dose that won't interfere with sleep.
+Don't quit these meds without talking to your doctor first—you may be able to switch to a morning dose that won't interfere with sleep.

-Taking melatonin may help you get back on a good sleep cycle, Dr. Bae says.
-In a 2013 research review, melatonin, a naturally occurring hormone that sets our sleep-wake cycles, helped people fall asleep faster, sleep longer, and improved their sleep quality.
+Taking melatonin may help you get back on a good sleep cycle, says Dr. Bae.
+In a 2013 research review in PLoS One, melatonin, a naturally occurring hormone that sets our sleep-wake cycles, helped people fall asleep faster, sleep longer, and improved their sleep quality.
 Dr. Bae recommends 0.3 to 0.5 milligrams 2 hours before bedtime.
 You'll see other herbal sleep aids on the market, such as valerian and L-Theanine, but evidence for treating insomnia is inconclusive, and you must talk to your doctor before taking herbs to ensure they will not interact with medications you may be taking.

 Silence the snoring